 It is one of the major inputs to the project schedule and is used to provide the customer a basis for review and evaluation of the effectiveness of the AIT programme and its proposed elements.

-An AITP is prepared for the different verification levels covering in detail the AIT activities at that level and outlining the necessary lower level aspects.
+An AIT Plan is prepared for the different verification levels covering in detail the AIT activities at that level and outlining the necessary lower level aspects.

-The AITP is complementary to the verification plan.
+The AIT Plan is complementary to the verification plan.
 It takes into account the test standards defined in the Customer requirements.

-The availability of the verification plan is a prerequisite to the preparation of the AITP.
+The availability of the verification plan is a prerequisite to the preparation of the AIT Plan.

 Expected response